-Thanks to Abbie for suggesting our Baby Name of the Day, one she’s considering for a future daughter.
+Thanks to Abbie for suggesting our Baby Name of the Day.

-Also spelled Tatham, it comes from an Old English given name, plus the common ending -ham, for homestead.
+Also spelled Tatham, it comes from an Old English given name – Tata – plus the common ending -ham, meaning homestead.

-Tata is shrouded in mystery.
-It also gives us surname Tate, but that offers no clues as to the name’s meaning.
+Tata is shrouded in uncertainty.
+It also led to the surname Tate, but that offers no clues as to the name’s meaning.

 Ethelburga of Kent, wife of King Edwin of Northumbria, answered to the nickname Tate, presumably because she was cheerful.
 Their sixth century marriage helped convert northern England to Christianity, and she’s considered a saint.